ImpulseAdventure/GUIslice-Builder/builder/docs/FAQ.md

 **Publication date and software versions**

-Published November, 2022.
-Based on GUIslice Builder 0.17.b17 and GUIslice API Library 0.16.0
+Published May, 2023.
+Based on GUIslice Builder 0.17.b21 and GUIslice API Library 0.16.0

 ## Using the GUIsliceBuilder